MWatty/Peaches-n-Green/README.md

 improve this feature.

 * When viewed on Safari on an I-phone 11, the photographs on the individual recipe pages appeared stretched.
-This was assessed and a coding error was identified the '<div class = col></div>' was missing.
+This was assessed and a coding error was identified the 'div class = col' was missing.
 This was amdended and the issue was rectified.

 ### Third Party Services